epogrebnyak/corporate-banking-course/mdbook/src/bank_products.md

 ## Bank products

-- Bank product = whatever a bank can charge for or attract funds with
+- Bank product = something a bank can charge for or attract funds with
 - Provide capital (fund-based, balance sheet) or service (fee-based, operating expense), or both.

 1. Towards bank asset side: